 Inside: Have kids on your shopping list and you don’t know what to buy them for the holidays?
-Here are more than 50 holiday gift ideas that will inspire kids to be more creative and use their imaginations in building, dramatic play, art and music.
+Here are more than 50 holiday gift ideas to foster creativity that will inspire kids to be more creative and use their imaginations in building, dramatic play, art and music.

 Ouch.
 I stepped on another lego.